Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Anjuna beach is yet another one of the North Goa beaches that’s on the way to becoming highly commercialised (read: Baga beach).
 Anjuna has some of the best restaurants and cafes in all of Goa.
 You can easily spend a whole day in Anjuna just eating at the beachside restaurants or exploring cafes nested in the tiny lanes of Anjuna.

 Where to Eat in Goa

 My insider’s guide to Goa would be incomplete if I didn’t touch upon this extremely important subject.
 When it comes to trying food in Goa, there’s no one list that anyone can prepare.
-Goa is home to SO many wonderful restaurants and cafes, with new places coming up regularly that it’s hard to keep track of all the places to eat in Goa.
+Goa is home to so many wonderful restaurants and cafes, with new places coming up regularly that it’s hard to keep track of all the places to eat in Goa.
 Nonetheless, I’ve put together 3 rough guides to Goa’s food scene.
 Of the three, this list of the best North Goa restaurants and cafes is perhaps the most popular of them all.
-Coming to Panjim city, checkout this guide to the restaurants in Panjim.
+Coming to Panjim city, check out this guide to the best restaurants in Panaji city.
 Finally, if you’re in the vicinity of the airport and need to refuel, take a look at the best restaurants near the Goa airport.